alincoop/fe-term/readme.md

 This is a tool for picking a colour for use in Ataccama ONE term entities.

-Inputting a colour code will provide a live preview of the entity trait fe:term, including hover effect.
+Selecting a colour will provide a live preview of the entity trait fe:term, including hover effect.

-A code snippet is also populated for your convenience.
+A code snippet is also provided for your convenience.

-## Installation

-Enable developer mode in Chrome extensions page, add unpackaged extension and enable.

-## Notes
+## Term styling notes

 - The muted background colour (estimate) is derived by taking the input as RGB and adding an alpha channel of value 0.16.
 - Font: Roboto, sans-serif